Pennies-Project/Pennies/README.md

 Get 0.3% interest at most even if the coin is older than 30 days.3.65% interest per year at most.
 Money Supply: 49370294812780 CENT now.

-For more information, as well as an immediately useable, binary version of the Litecoin client sofware, see http://www.penniescoins.org
+For more information, as well as an immediately useable, binary version of the Pennies client sofware, see http://www.penniescoins.org

 License